Ar0xA/ar0xa.github.io/about.md

 A: Unless the offer includes a Bentley with chauffeur and all-you-can-eat Friday sushi: <u><b>absolutely not</b></u>!<br />
 <br />
 Q: Are you really so rude and sarcastic? <br />
-A: No, but I need a place to vent.
-This is it.
-Deal with it. <br />
+A: No, I'm actually considered sort of a nice guy, but I need a place to vent.
+This is that place. <br />
 <br />
 Q: Why no Disqus or something to allow comments? <br />
 A: If you have questions, disagree or agree with something I wrote here enough to contact me, use twitter or email (see below).<br />